 SOCI 250C Conflict Resolution in Modern Society 3-0-3

 This course provides an overview of theories and research concerning the nature of conflict and methods for resolving conflict.
 The foundation of the course is social systems theory; the course examines conflicts among social institutions and conflicts among diverse populations.
 The effects of conflict upon the individual are considered.
 The course provides the student/practitioner with the theoretical framework for analyzing and resolving conflict.
 (This course does not meet the minimum Social Science requirement for the NHTI's Associate degrees or Professional Certificate programs.)

 Students will learn about another country through on-site study that may include visitation to historic sites, libraries, archives, cultural events, and museums.
 The history, culture, economy, and politics of the host country will be examined.
 Students will increase their cultural awareness and cross-cultural sensitivity through exposure to people from different countries and cultures.

 As a school-sponsored travel abroad experience (at student expense), this course combines the equivalent of three credits of classroom and field experience.
 A project is required to document the learning experience.
-(Prerequisite: PY 105, SO 105, or permission of the Department Head of Social and Behavioral Sciences) (May be repeated for credit with permission of the Department Head of Social and Behavioral Sciences.)
+(Prerequisite: PSYC 105C, SOCI 105C, or permission of the Department Chair of Social and Behavioral Sciences) (May be repeated for credit with permission of the Department Chair of Social and Behavioral Sciences.)